 Property, plant and equipment is measured at cost less accumulated depletion, depreciation and amortization and accumulated impairment losses.
-Capitalized costs include the purchase price or construction cost of the asset, any costs directly attributable to bringing the asset into operation, the initial estimate of any asset retirement obligation, and borrowing costs for qualifying assets, if any.
+Capitalized costs include the purchase price or construction cost of the asset, any costs directly attributable to bringing the asset into operation, seismic costs related to the development of a property, the initial estimate of any asset retirement obligation, and borrowing costs for qualifying assets, if any.
 The purchase price or construction cost is the aggregate amount paid and the fair value of any other consideration given to acquire the asset.
 Oil and gas properties and licenses acquired in areas or fields with previously established proved or probable reserves are included in property, plant and equipment, although no proved or probable reserves may be assigned to those specific properties or licenses, as they are considered to be development opportunities in existing reservoirs or formations with minimal exploration risk.